 - Keeping your back straight, lower your body until your upper legs (thighs) are parallel to the ground.
 Inhale on the way down.

 - Push through on your heels to return to the start position.
 Exhale on the way up.

 They are a very effective bodyweight exercise for building strength, and also getting in a light cardio workout.

 Perform as many reps as you are comfortable with.
-If you are new to this exercise, it will only be 10-15.
-As you build these muscle and improve your stamina, you can shoot for 100 in quick succession and that is a good workout.
+If you are new to this exercise, it will only be 10-15 reps and you will totally fatigue.
+As you build these muscles and improve your stamina, you can shoot for 100 in quick succession and that is a very good workout.
 And quite a smoker!